MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Where `path` is the path to the folder that contains the assets.
 You can use wildcards in addition to relative paths.

-To include all assets in the **Master Page Gallery** of all sites as a public CDN origin, execute:
+To include all assets in the **Master Page Gallery** of all sites as a public origin, execute:

 ```sh
 spo cdn origin add --type Public --origin */masterpage